editorial photography

 Press junkets are common in the newspaper industry.
 A junket is a third-party-sponsored event where that third party is looking for some free publicity.
 For example:

-• A car manufacturer will take a group of writers to an exotic location where they can test drive a new vehicle.
-Of course, the car company will pay all the expenses.
+— A car manufacturer will take a group of writers to an exotic location where they can test drive a new vehicle.
+The car company usually pays all the expenses.

-• A travel company will pay for everything when it flies reporters to a series of tropical destinations so they can experience the locations firsthand and then write about their adventures.
-(Although I’ve been told by one such travel writer that these excursions can often visit a number of destinations in as many days and it can become a gruelling endurance test.)
+— A travel company will pay for everything when it flies reporters to a tropical destination so they can experience the location and then write about their adventures.

-• An entertainment network will fly writers to Hollywood, New York City or the location of a movie shoot so they can meet and interview the actors and director.
+— An entertainment network will fly writers to Hollywood, New York City or the location of a movie shoot so they can meet and interview the actors and director.

 Continue reading →

-When it comes to producing effective photography for corporate marketing, there are two general types of images: those with story appeal and those that demonstrate something.
+Effective photography for corporate marketing has two general types of images: those with story appeal and those that demonstrate something.
 The former is used to convey an idea or emotion and the latter is used to deliver a fact.
 The two types can overlap.

 Pictures with story appeal are said to have human interest.
-These pictures, which are usually editorial in nature, will attract attention because editorial photography is the most interesting to, and the most trusted by, the public.
-Conveying a message through human interest is always persuasive because such photography creates an emotional response in the viewer.
+These images are usually editorial because editorial photography is considered by the public to be more interesting and trustworthy.
+Conveying a message through human interest is always persuasive because this photography creates an emotional response in the viewer.

 Continue reading →